thrishikav9-del/mathforge-ai/README.md

 * Limited to predefined algorithm templates
 * No symbolic algebra support
-* Rule-based NLP may fail for ambiguous input
+* Rule-based NLP may struggle with ambiguous inputs

 ---